captian210/defiBank/README.md

 Currently there is no functionality of providing collateral, therefore, the contract currently is depending on good faith, however, I may choose to implement functionality that requires users to provide colateral to take out a loan from the contract.

+## Interest as a function of liquidity pool size, current amount lended, and time

 ![](interest.jpeg)